solve3-org/captcha/README.md

 3. **Get the Message to Sign:**

    Before sending a transaction, you'll need a message to sign.
-This message typically includes information like the user's wallet address, the destination contract, and the network ID (chain ID).
+This message typically includes the user's wallet address, the destination contract, and the network ID (chain ID).

    ```javascript
    const messageToSign = await solve3.init({